WHY ARE PHOTOS CRUCIAL FOR YOUR BRAND?

 5. Phone call!

 It never hurts to schedule a 5 minute call with the photographer.
 Not only do you get to hear the way he treats his clients, it is much easier for you if you have questions.
-If you are uncertain about certain aspects in the photography industry, there's no better place to ask than an actual photographer.
+If you are uncertain about certain aspects in the photography industry, there's no better person to ask than an actual photographer.

 I am amazed by where my camera takes me – anywhere from a court-side basketball seat, all the way to India to help film a documentary.
 My camera motivates me to take beautiful portraits, and allow others to see themselves in a different light.